opensearch-project/OpenSearch/TESTING.md

 In general, randomization should be used for parameters that are not expected to affect the behavior of the functionality that is being tested.
 For instance the number of shards should not impact `date_histogram` aggregations, and the choice of the `store` type (`niofs` vs `mmapfs`) does not affect the results of a query.
 Such randomization helps improve confidence that we are not relying on implementation details of one component or specifics of some setup.

-However it should not be used for coverage.
+However, it should not be used for coverage.
 For instance if you are testing a piece of functionality that enters different code paths depending on whether the index has 1 shards or 2+ shards, then we shouldn’t just test against an index with a random number of shards: there should be one test for the 1-shard case, and another test for the 2+ shards case.

 ### Abuse randomization in multi-threaded tests